silvercircle/nvim/doc/docs/index.md

 ## [LSP setup](LSP/index.md)
 This is probably the most important and most complex setup task.
 While a lot has been pre-configured you will likely still have to configure quite a few things.

-## Plugins
-   - [Fzf-Lua](plugins/fzf.md) - Used for the majority of `pickers` (file browsers, grep and live grep, LSP queries and many more.
-   - [Oil](plugins/oil.md) - The famous Neovim file manager that allows you to work with files and directories *The Vim Way*.
-   - [Snacks](plugins/snacks.md) - This is a collection of plugins covering a vast area of features and areas.
-Only a few of them are currently in use by this config.